 Janport: (Large City, 19,175) Also called Jannisport by its residents, the city is named after a renowned Marjes knight, Ser Wilock Jannis.
 Janport rests at the end of the river Endin and is the busiest water port in the kingdom.
 Janport is ruled by Lord Ruelk Jannis (LN) an elderly lord and banner man to the Marjes house with a little too much family pride.
 Janport has had problems with frequent pirate raids up and down the River Endin and has, by order of king Artis the 3rd, begun construction of a royal navy to patrol the river and sea routes under the supervision of the Barons of Marjes.

 Fain: (Metropolis, 27,560) The City of Heroes, twenty years ago Fain was the size Bywater.
 The metropolis can contribute its massive growth to the arrival of a band of powerful heroes throwing fistfuls of gold to the wind.
 Fain is the center of many organizations and a religious nexus.
-The Hand of Radiance, or The Hand as most call them, began here under the leadership of Coop Dawnbringer.
+The Verdant Hand, or The Hand as most call them, began here under the leadership of Coop Dawnbringer.
 In addition the city boasts one of the largest druid groves within Tharstelding Fain is ruled by one of the heroes whom the city has grown under, Baron "Filthy" Ike, appointed to the title of Baron by king Artis in appreciation for the heroes selfless charity.

 Snevelheim: (Metropolis 32,155) One of the technological marvels of the ages, Snevelheim is commonly referred to as the City of Steam.
 The capital city of the Barony of Ist, Snevelheim is home to Baron Cyless Ist (LN) and Baroness Aerin Ist (NG).
 The city itself rests in a shallow valley at the foot of the High Roof Forest, steam powered gates grant access to the city interior.
 A set of rail tracks extend northwest nearly two hundred miles to the sky port city New Catlathon.
 Snevelheim is alien to the first time visitor, where steam powered automations travel the cobbled streets, lamps burn with caught lighting and the mundane act of walking is replaced by standing on elevated beltways.
 A large clock stands at the center of town, around which tinkers have set up shops to sell their bizarre automations and gunsmiths demonstrate the power of firearms.